unixpickle/graphalicious/docs/CONTENT_VIEW.md

 A *ContentView* may emit the following event:

- * widthChange(keepRightOffset) - the total width of the *ContentView* has changed.
+ * widthChange(suggestedViewportX) - the total width of the *ContentView* has changed.
 If the *ContentView* is being displayed in a *View*, this will automatically trigger a `draw`.
-The `keepRightOffset` argument is a boolean.
-If it is true, then the *View* should update the scroll position so that the rightmost edge of the *ContentView* stays the same distance from the rightmost edge of the viewport if possible.
+The `suggestedViewportX` argument is a number which indicates to the *ContentView* how the scroll position should be changed by the width change.
+The value may be out of valid bounds and should be bounded by the *View*.